-Joe Hughes enters his second season as the director of baseball operations at Texas Tech in 2014.
+Joe Hughes enters his fourth season as the director of baseball operations at Texas Tech in 2016.
 Hughes was named director of operations with the Red Raiders on July 17, 2012.

 Hughes is responsible for the baseball program's day-to-day operations and oversees every Tech baseball student-athletes' needs.
 He manages team travel, scheduling and the program's team budget.
 Hughes also oversees facility needs for the home of Red Raider baseball, Dan Law Field at Rip Griffin Park.

-Hughes serves as fall, winter and summer camp director for Texas Tech baseball and works as the baseball team liaison with every area and department throughout the Texas Tech athletics department.
+Hughes serves as fall, winter and summer camp director for Red Raider baseball and works as the baseball team liaison with every area and department throughout the Texas Tech athletics department.

 A former college baseball player at Oklahoma (2006-07), Hughes joined the Red Raiders coaching staff after a year as assistant director of event management at Oklahoma (2011-2012).

 Hughes worked with all 21 intercollegiate athletics programs at OU in event management.
 Hughes spent significant time working with athletics administration, individual coaching staffs, sport administrators, athletics communications, ticket sales, athletic trainers, marketing and officials to list a few.